-43. Because smart metering for electricity has been rolled out in most in Victoria, estimated bills are not regularly raised an issue in Consumer Action's financial counselling practice or in Michael's work.
+Because smart metering for electricity has been rolled out in most in Victoria, estimated bills are not regularly raised as an issue in Consumer Action's financial counselling practice or in Michael's work.
 However, they can still impact people on gas services and may not be noticed all that often.
 Regardless, Michael thinks estimating bills is 'pathetic' in terms of providing customer service.
+Estimated bills are often issued when network providers are unable to access a property's meter - if it's behind a locked gate for example.

-He couldn't recall hearing about the new rules for self reads either.
-This may signal the need for more training on how to spot estimated bill issues.
+Michael couldn't recall hearing about the new rules for self reads either.
+This may signal the need for more training on how to spot estimated bill issues: